Are your pop-up campaigns not converting as well as you’d like? Don’t worry, you’re not alone.

 A teaser is a small message that your visitor sees in the corner of their browser.
 When visitors click on the teaser, they’ll see the full-size version of your popup.

-The teaser tells customers about your discount the minute they land on your page—but not in an intrusive way like entry popups.
+The teaser tells potential customers about your discount the minute they arrive at your landing page—but not in an intrusive way like entry popups.

 Customers are aware of your discount when browsing your products.
 And that could motivate more people to buy from you.